w-bonelli/w-bonelli.github.io/_posts/2019-12-7-out-of-context.md

 Software, like language, depends on context.
 On this nearly everyone agrees.
 The proper balance of implicit and explicit detail to hold in view at any one time, however, is hotly debated.

 Some camps like to KISS: *Keep It Simple, Stupid*.
-This, they will admit, can put complicated silliness in one's face.
-It's justified, asserts the KISSer, because there must exist local complexity in order to engender global simplicity.
-Boilerplate is preferable to bespoke abstraction.
+This, they will admit, can put complicated shit in one's face.
+It's justified, asserts the KISSer, because there must exist local complexity to engender global simplicity.
+Boilerplate is usually preferable to bespoke abstraction.

 On the other side of the room cluster several ragged groups.
 All stand united by a steadfast refusal to type more than necessary.
 Some nurse a suspicion that complexity arises when simplicity is proferred undue priority.